jpmens/check-mqtt/README.md

 max_wait = 4
 ```

 * `max_wait` is the time we're willing to wait for a SUB to the topic we PUBlish on.
+If we don't receive the MQTT PUB within this many seconds we exist with _CRITICAL_.

 ## Example